image2

 Table of Contents

-Are you looking for first-class examples of retrospectives? – Then you've come to the right place, because in this article I'll give you lots of examples of simple retrospectives.
+Are you looking for first-class examples & samples of retrospectives? – Then you've come to the right place, because in this article I'll give you lots of examples of simple retrospectives.

-In total, there are more than 30 simple retrospective examples that you can use as inspiration or try out directly if you are interested.
+In total, there are more than 30 simple retrospective examples & samples that you can use as inspiration or try out directly if you are interested.

 In addition to classic retrospective templates such as the "Keep Stop Start" or the "Mad Sad Glad" retrospective, I have also listed new types of retrospectives.
 These retros include, for example, the Tetris Retro, the Five Agile Values Retro or the Four Seasons Retros.

-But before we look at the examples of retros, let's take a brief look at what characterizes a successful retrospective method:
+But before we look at the examples and samples of retros, let's take a brief look at what characterizes a successful retrospective method:

 Retrospective literally means "looking back".
 In agile methodology, this means looking back at a team's past work period and analyzing it.